| (Editor's notes:

 a capacity to absorb losses prior to a financial institution's liquidation

 without triggering an event of default.
+While being

 capable of absorbing losses, hybrid instruments should also demonstrate